aftra

 10. Data protection

-Syndis acts as a data controller within the meaning of Act No. 90/2018 on Data Protection and the Processing of Personal Data regarding the processing of personal data of contacts who act on behalf of companies and other customers of Syndis.
+Aftra acts as a data controller within the meaning of Act No. 90/2018 on Data Protection and the Processing of Personal Data regarding the processing of personal data of contacts who act on behalf of companies and other customers of Aftra.

-If Syndis processes personal data on behalf of a customer, e.g., in connection with the service that Syndis provides to customers, the customer acts as the controller for such processing within the meaning of the Data Protection Act and Syndis acts as the processor.
-Under such circumstances, Syndis Terms on the Processing of Personal Data apply.
-The terms are available on the Company's website.
+If Aftra processes personal data on behalf of a customer, e.g., in connection with the service that Aftra provides to customers, the customer acts as the controller for such processing within the meaning of the Data Protection Act and Aftra acts as the processor.
+Under such circumstances, Aftra Terms on the Processing of Personal Data apply.
+The terms are available on the Company’s website.

 11. Defaults and default remedies